arturocastillo95/api/README.md

-#This is my Booking and listings API
+# This is my Booking and listings API created with FastAPI